It's the Information Transfer Economics Year in Review for 2019!

 Top 5 posts of the year

 I wrote this soon after Doug Henwood's Jacobin piece that Noah Smith recently re-tweeted.
-Pretty much for me, the whole "MMT" thing is not really theory because it doesn't produce any models with any kind of empirical accuracy.
+For me, the whole "MMT" thing is not really theory because it doesn't produce any models with any kind of empirical accuracy.
 I actually have a long thread I'm still building where I'm reading the first few chapters of Mitchell and Wray's MMT macro textbook.
 Their entire approach to empirical science is misguided — it'd pretty much have to be because otherwise the MMT would've been discarded long ago.
 It's also politically misguided in the sense that it does not understand US politics.
 And as Doug Henwood points out, the US is probably the only country that meets MMT's criteria of being a sovereign nation issuing it's own currency because of the role of the US dollar in the world.
 But this blog post points out another way MMT bothers me: it's just weird.
 MMT acolytes talk about national accounting identities like how socially stunted gamers talk about their waifu.

 This started out as a tongue in cheek sequel to my earlier post "Resolving the Cambridge capital controversy with abstract algebra".
 Here I showed that the re-switching argument that eventually convinced Paul Samuleson that Joan Robinson was right turns out to have a giant hole in it if your economy is bigger than, say, two firms.
 This sucked me into a massive argument on Twitter about Cobb-Douglas production functions where people brought up Anwar Shaikh's "Humbug" production function — which I found to be a serious case of academic dishonesty.